-- (a) A Member will have the right to supplement or correct his or her Official File in the event of error or inadequacy. - (b) A Member may request in writing to the Dean that material which the Member believes is false, irrelevant, inaccurate, or unsubstantiated be removed from his or her Official File.
+(a) A Member will have the right to supplement or correct the Member's Official File in the event of error or inadequacy.

+(b) A Member may request in writing to the Dean that material which the Member believes is false, irrelevant, inaccurate, or unsubstantiated be removed from the Member's Official File.
 The Dean will respond to a Member's request in writing within ten (10) working days.
-If the Dean rejects a request, the Member may place a response to the material in his or her Official File.
+If the Dean rejects a request, the Member may place a response to the material in the Official File.
 The Member's response does not take the place of a grievance.

-14.4 Anonymous Materials
+14.4 Anonymous Materials, Confidential Materials, and Complaints, in Official Files